-Voyageur is committed to the discovery and advancement of properties with high copper-zinc-gold-silver resource potential.
-Consistent discovery of new orebodies coupled with the number of advanced exploration and development projects within the Flin Flon - Snow Lake greenstone belt in both Manitoba and Saskatchewan make this area highly favourable and will be the primary focus for future exploration work.
-A review of all Voyageur properties in the belt to evaluate the prospectivity of copper-zinc-gold sulphide mineralization, as well as gold-silver mineralization, has generated a new prioritization for further exploration.
+Voyageur is committed to realizing the value of its royalty portfolio and finding partners to advance its exploration properties with high copper-zinc-gold-silver resource potential.
+Consistent discovery of new orebodies coupled with the number of advanced exploration and development projects within the Flin Flon - Snow Lake greenstone belt in both Manitoba and Saskatchewan make this area highly favourable.
+Other Voyageur properties are held within highly prospective greenstone belts within Manitoba and each of these are being evaluated for future opportunities to farm-out or sell.